Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 Investigating the Motorcycle Accident and Reviewing the Personal Injury Protection

 More than automobile accidents, I really hope that if you were injured in a motorcycle accident you will contact me very soon after the accident.
 Why?
 Because I want to know if your injuries and the facts of the accident justify the involvement of an expert, known as an accident reconstructionist.
 Very simply, we may want to send an expert to the location of the accident site to see what physical evidence the police may have missed at the accident scene.
-This can make the difference sometimes as to whether you can recover on your injury claim or not.
+Sometimes, this can make the difference as to whether you can recover on your injury claim or not.

-Until someone looks at all your medical records, no attorney can really provide you with a value for your case.
+Until someone looks at all of your medical records, no attorney can really provide you with a value for your case.
 A case value depends upon a multitude of factors including: amount of property damage; length of treatment; type of treatment; lost wages; pre-existing medical conditions existing before the accident; liability for the accident; aggravating circumstances such as a drunk driver; insurance company involved and; prior experience with this particular insurance adjuster.

 I see many attorneys act like realtors when they first speak to a potential client and promise that the world to sign up the case.
 Realtors, to obtain a house listing, have no problem using the figures you want to believe your house is worth only to tell you six months later, “Sorry I was wrong and the market changed.”
 I won’t do that.
 I am not going to promise you the moon and let you get your hopes up only to change my story once the first low offer comes in from the insurance carrier.

-As an attorney that knows other attorneys who also have extensive personal injury practices, I have an advantage that you don’t.
+As an attorney who knows other attorneys who also have extensive personal injury practices, I have an advantage that you don’t.
 Many times, without revealing information protected by the attorney-client privilege, will discuss your case with attorney friends of mine so I can get their input as what they believe the case is worth.
 Basically, I want to make sure that I am accurately valuing your personal injury claim.
 After all, as an attorney who is always advocating for you, it is not hard to start believing our own hype.
 I don’t want to put you through the rigors of a lawsuit unless I am sure that the case justifies it and the insurance company has incorrectly valued the claim.

 If you want an attorney who will give you a straightforward, honest evaluation of your case, I can do that.

 Also, you need to understand that the perception the public still has of motorcycle riders is that they are reckless drivers that speed and cut through traffic.
-As soon at the motorcycle crash happens, you need to be gathering evidence to fight that misconceived idea.
+As soon at the motorcycle crash happens, you need to gather evidence to fight that misconceived idea.
 One of the best ways to establish the other driver was at fault is to take pictures of the accident scene.
 Further, take pictures of your bruises and scrapes.
 Insurance companies deal with hundreds of personal injury claims every day.
 You want to do everything you can to show that your personal injury claim is not their typical claim for pain and suffering.

-An Accident Reconstructionist can be very expensive so the injuries from the motorcycle wreck have to justify the expense.
+An accident reconstructionist can be very expensive so the injuries from the motorcycle wreck have to justify the expense.
 However, if we move quickly and/or preserve the evidence, we have a better chance that such an expert can help us with a solid opinion as to how the accident happened.

-My point being that while there is still evidence on the roadway and while the vehicles can still be located, we want to consider whether an accident reconstructionist can help us and is worth the expense.
+While there is still evidence on the roadway and while the vehicles can still be located, we want to consider whether an accident reconstructionist can help us and is worth the expense.
 Such an expert can give me an informal opinion as to whether he believes we can prove the other driver was at fault in causing the motorcycle wreck.
 Granted, even such an informal investigation can cost more than $1,000 so we cannot do it for every case.
 However, if the injuries justify the expense and you contact my office quickly, we at least have the opportunity to see what evidence, if any, we can gather from the roadway that the investigating officer may have missed.

 Kentucky is a pure comparative fault state.
 In essence, this means that a jury could find you were 95% at fault for causing a motorcycle wreck and yet, you would still be allowed to recover 5% of your damages.
 It does not matter what percentage you use as long as the apportionment of fault, between the drivers, adds up to 100%.
 In other words, as long as a jury does not find you 100% at fault for causing a motorcycle crash, you can recover some of your damages.